What is MOWR?

 - Submit an admissions application to the Office of Admissions.
 The $25.00 application fee is waived for MOWR students.

 - Ask your guidance counselor to send an official copy of your high school transcript and test scores to the Office of Admissions.

 - List Georgia Southwestern State University when registering for the SAT or ACT.
 Our school code is 5250.

 - Submit a clear photocopy of driver's license to satisfy Lawful Presence.

 - Homeschooled students will need to submit a copy of the Declaration of Intent to Homeschool and the Affirmation Statement.

 Once you are accepted to Georgia Southwestern: Register

-- Make an appointment with the MOWR Program Advisor in the Office of Admissions to be advised and registered.
-Click here for a list of the approved courses.
+- Make an appointment with the MOWR Coordinator in the Office of Admissions to be advised and registered.
+Click here for a list of the MOWR Program approved courses.

 The final step: Orientation

-An Accel/MOWR orientation session will be held for students taking classes on Southwestern’s campus.
+An MOWR orientation session will be held each semester for students taking classes on Southwestern’s campus.
 Information about orientation will be mailed to you.